sdslabs/recommends/README.md

 # SDSLabs Recommends

-This is a collection of all reading material that we reads and recommend everyone else to read with us!
+This is a collection of all reading material that we read and recommend you to read with us!

 We have divided these in several categories that make them easier to digest.